 Institute of Liturgical Studies

-In a society that besieges us with constraints and demands on our time, this Institute pauses for a space of days to engage questions about what it means to live in time by the word of God.
-Our liturgies will offer Eucharistic and other prayer offices that lead us to reflect on God’s word in time.
-Through plenary talks, seminars, and workshops, we hope to engage in important questions about time in our own time.
+In a cosmos that generously provides sustenance and yet is not limitless in its resources, the 2015 and 2016 Institutes will hold these realities in a creative tension.
+Our liturgies will offer eucharistic and other prayer offices that lead us to reflect on God's creation and our place in it.
+Through plenary talks, seminars, and workshops, we hope to engage in important questions about praise, prayer, and lament in our own time.

-We invite you to join us for these days of worship, conversation, engagement, and renewal: The Word in time.
+We invite you to join us for these days of worship, conversation, engagement, and renewal.

 In addition to the ILS conference, we also have a few other collections now available that might be of interest to ILS attendees: Soul Purpose Liturgical Dramas and the ILS Occasional Papers (1981-2009).

 April 4-6, 2016 - Bearing God's Creative Word to All the World: Vocation and Worship

 April 24-26, 2017 - (500th Year of the Reformation) Liturgy Serving the Life of the Church: How Worship Re-forms Us